Teaching in Kigali, Rwanda

 Just from Jesus simply taking

-4. I’m so glad I learned to trust Thee,
+Life and rest, and joy and peace. - I’m so glad I learned to trust Thee,

 Precious Jesus, Savior, Friend;